-If you didn’t know Amazon had a pretty good music-streaming service, Cyber Monday is your chance to find out.
+If you didn’t know Amazon had a pretty good music-streaming service from Black Friday deals, Cyber Monday is your chance to find out.
 You can get a four-month Amazon Music Unlimited subscription for just $1 as part of the sales frenzy.
 The service is usually $10 per month or $8 for Amazon Prime members, so you’re looking at a potential savings to the tune of $40.

 Despite Amazon being a relative newcomer to the music-streaming scene, the online retailer has made tremendous strides in its premium offering.
 A natural extension of Amazon Prime Music and the store’s lofty buy-to-own digital music catalog, Amazon Music Unlimited offers millions of tracks more than Spotify and Apple Music, the industry’s two biggest titans in terms of subscriber count.
 There are over 40 million now, a figure that eclipses Spotify and Apple Music by 15 million and 5 million, respectively.